What is cultivated meat?

 Structured products present numerous challenges

 As previously described, the large-scale production of cultivated meat will rely on bioreactors.
 While microcarriers have been used extensively in other industries, understanding how different types of scaffolds may be incorporated into specialized bioreactors is in its infancy.
-Computational modeling may assist in the selection of a scaffold’s material, shape, or topography, given certain fluid flows in different bioreactor models.
+Given certain fluid flows in different bioreactor models, computational modeling may assist in selecting a scaffold’s material, shape, or topography.
 Techniques to harvest scaffolds without damaging the cells or tissues will also be important.

 Creative solutions are needed